 32 Legal Reference Services Quarterly 274 (2013).

 McClure, David, "Joining the Conversation: Law Library Research Assistant Programs and Current Criticisms of Legal Education" (2013).
 Scholarly Works.
-Paper 885.
+885.